malgosias/2015-12-16-code-sample-3/README.md

 where

 ```
-addmodel - True for additive model, False for multiplicative model
+addmodel - True for additive model, False for multiplicative model.
-method - interpolation method: 0 for linear; 1 for logarithmic
+method - interpolation method: 0 for linear; 1 for logarithmic.
-top/maximum/bottom/minimum - corresponding boundaries of the model parameters
+top/maximum/bottom/minimum - corresponding boundaries of the model parameters.
-initial - initial fit values of the model parameters
+initial - initial fit values of the model parameters.
-delta - initial step in model fitting
+delta - initial step in model fitting.
 numbvals - <no. of values for par1> <no. of values for par2> ...
 ```

+See ```userparams_test.txt``` for example of ```userparfile``` formatting.

 * ```outfile``` - name of the output FITS file.